What are the objectives of Regulation (EU) 2016/426?

 The GAR (Gas Appliances Regulation) outlines precise measures for assessing and managing risks associated with gas appliances.
 Manufacturers must aim to eliminate planning and construction-related risks whenever possible and implement necessary precautions for unavoidable risks.

-• Manufacturers are required to analyze several key areas posing risks to gas appliances, including manufacturing defects, installation errors, component failures, and user/operator mistakes.
+- Manufacturers must analyze several key areas that pose risks to gas appliances, including manufacturing defects, installation errors, component failures, and user/operator mistakes.
 To ensure overall safety, gas appliance manufacturers should adhere to specific precautions, which can be established by a risk assessment.